 Let me introduce myself- I'm Dr. Jason Cabler, owner of the Celebrating Financial Freedom blog.
-Over the years I've grown CFF from zero to over 80,000 pageviews a month, and I can show you how to do it too through this tutorial and my FREE email course (if you choose to sign up for it).
+Over the years I've grown CFF from zero to over 80,000 pageviews a month, and I will show you how to achieve similar blogging success through this tutorial and my FREE email course.

 How to Start a Blog in 6 Easy Steps

-To start setting up your blog, Just Click This Link (which will open up a separate window on Bluehost's site), then follow the directions below to get started.
+To start setting up your blog, Just Click This Link (which will open up a separate window at Bluehost), then follow the directions below to get started.

 This post will show you every step you need to start a WordPress blog and write your first post.